 Prayers really come in all shapes and sizes.

-I’ve heard some say that if you’re not a Christian or you haven’t had your sins forgiven, God won’t listen to you, or can’t hear your prayers.
+Some say if you’re not a Christian or you haven’t had your sins forgiven, God won’t listen to you, or can’t hear your prayers.

 God is omniscient.
 God hears all prayers.